 The Committee on Culture and Education held a public hearing on ‘Destruction and trafficking of cultural heritage’ on Monday, 13 July 2015 in Brussels.
 Representatives from academic institutes, as well as from UNESCO, the International Criminal Court (ICC), INTERPOL and the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) were invited to take part in the debate.

 Welcome to the website of the Committee on Culture and Education.
-Here you will find information about the work we do - for example, agendas of our forthcoming meetings, or draft reports and amendments to these - and information about the Members of the Committee, so that you can contact any of them directly.
-You can also follow Committee meetings as they happen, via live webstreaming.
+Here you will find information about our work such as meeting agendas, draft reports and amendments as well as details on the Members of the Committee, including how to contact them.
+You can also follow our meetings live via webstreaming.

-I am proud to be Chair of this Committee and hope that this website will help you to follow its work more easily.
+It is an honour to be Chair of this Committee and I hope that this website will help you to follow its work.